florence-social/mastodon-fork/CODE_OF_CONDUCT.md

 ### Harassment and privacy violation

 * Do not contribute to behaviour intended to stalk, harass, or intimidate other users.
-* Do not continue to engage with a user that has specifically asked you to stop, whether or not they have blocked or muted you.
+* Do not continue to engage with a user that has specifically asked you to stop, regardless of whether they have blocked or muted you.
 Do not ask others to engage with them on your behalf.
-* Do not participate in aggregating, posting, and/or disseminating a person’s demographic, personal, or private data without express permission.
+* Do not participate in aggregating, posting, and/or disseminating a person’s demographic, personal, or private data without their express permission.
-* Do not post or circulate disseminate a person’s posts, including screen captures or any other content, without express permission, unless to protect others from the bad behaviour displayed.
+* Do not post or circulate disseminate a person’s posts, including screen captures or any other content, without their express permission, unless to protect others from the bad behaviour displayed.
 * Do not post or circulate libel, slander, or other known disinformation.

 ### Harmful and/or adult content